 “I didn’t know then that this was going to be my whole life.
 She was just supposed to be my pet,” Markowitz says.

-Today, Markowitz is almost 80 years-old and a full-time breeder of miniature poodles for her breeding company, Light N’ Lively (or “LNL”) Miniature Poodles.
-Her home is ornate, with walls of mirrors and chandeliers.
+Today, Markowitz is almost 80 years old and a full-time breeder of miniature poodles for her breeding company, Light N’ Lively (or “LNL”) Miniature Poodles.

-Then, she says, she attended her first Westminster Kennel Club dog show and saw another miniature poodle to whom she wanted to breed Pom Pom.
-That pairing would produce her first successful show dog.
+When she attended her first Westminster Kennel Club dog show and saw another miniature poodle to whom she wanted to breed Pom Pom, that pairing would produce her first successful show dog.
 “I was hooked, absolutely hooked,” she continued.
 Over her career, Markowitz says she has bred 35 AKC champions.

 When The Canine Review visited in August, there was a litter of eight two-week-old puppies with their mother, “Whoopie”, squirming in a whelping box inside of a puppy pen.
 In the kitchen was “Reba’s” most recent litter of three eight-week-old puppies.